trailofbits/cargo-unmaintained/README.md

 - Yesterday, I got a warning about an unmaintained package.
 But, today, I don't.
 Why is that?

   Possibly, an intermediate dependency was updated.
 Suppose package X depends on Y, which depends on Z. And suppose Z is considered unmaintained.
-Then Z will generated warnings for both X and Y. If Y is updated to no longer depend upon Z, and X uses the new version of Y, then X will no longer receive warnings about Z.
+Then Z will generate warnings for both X and Y. If Y is updated to no longer depend upon Z, and X uses the new version of Y, then X will no longer receive warnings about Z.

 ## Anti-goals